Closing the Loop

 Closing the Loop is a company that offers a closed loop service for mobile phones.
 The Dutch social enterprise is based in Amsterdam, the Netherlands.
 It was founded with the aim to reduce electronic waste (e-waste).
 It does this by offering users and sellers of phones a way to make their device material-neutral and waste free.
 The company pays people in emerging markets to collect scrap phones.
 These phones are then recycled for Closing the Loop’s customers.
 The proposition works on a one for one basis, where a customer’s phone is ‘offset’ by the recycling of a broken phone.
-Known customers are T-Mobile, KPMG, the city of Utrecht, Rabobank and the Dutch national government.
+Known customers are Shiftphone, T-Mobile, KPMG, the city of Utrecht, Rabobank and the Dutch national government.

-Closing the Loop buys and collects 'end-of-life' scrap phones in African countries, which are known to be places where many used phones from Europe and the US get a second life.
+Closing the Loop buys and collects 'end-of-life' scrap phones in African countries, where many used phones from Europe and the US get a second life.
 The waste Closing the Loop collects, is recycled in Europe.
 In this way Closing the Loop turns scrap phones into valuable resources and an income for people in developing countries.
 Its goal is to prevent mobile phones from ending up in dump sites and at the same time create a more sustainable telecom industry.